ndpgroup/poise-python/README.md

 This cookbook can install at least Python 2.7, Python 3, and PyPy on all supported platforms (Debian, Ubuntu, RHEL, CentOS, Fedora).

-### Windows Support
+### Windows Support (Not Maintained)

-The latest version of `poise-python` includes basic support for managing Python on Windows.
-This currently doesn't support Python 3.5, but everything should be working.
-Consider this support tested but experimental at this time.
+This cookbook includes basic support for managing Python on Windows.
+This does not support Python 3.5.
+Everything was working at some point, but there are no active CI pipelines to keep this current.
+Consider this untested and experimental at this time.

 ## Requirements